Nature and farming

 But also in the gait of the wheat-coloured Limousin cattle, found here and there in the meadows dotted among the trees.
 There are over 350.

 The team at the Domaine's farm works passionately every day to preserve this emblematic local breed: “Contrary to what is usually done, we have decided to focus on the females of the breed.
 They are the ones we are working on at the Domaine.
 And we do not raise our cattle for the meat but for the heritage.”

 The Domaine is listed in the Herd Book, the breed registry first compiled in 1886, and has established a reputation as a high-quality breeder, exporting its animals worldwide.

-Walk through the fields with Laurent, bucket of grain in hand, to find out more about these quiet animals, feel their warm coat and listen to him tell you how, in the summer, when the weather is warm, the young calves leave their enclosures to lie in the cool ferns.
+Walk through the fields with a member of our team to find out more about these quiet animals, feel their warm coat and listen to him tell you how, in the summer, when the weather is warm, the young calves leave their enclosures to lie in the cool ferns.
 But beware.
 The slightest noise or hint of danger will trigger the mother’s protective instincts, sending her running across the field, young in tow.